Galaksus/VeneilyApp/README.md

 README under progress.
-This is my theses project.
-Theses is yet to be published.
+This is my thesis project.
+Thesis is yet to be published.

-This is the Android application / User interface for the theses project.
+This is the Android application / User interface for the thesis project.

 Here you can find the embedded system implementation https://github.com/Galaksus/VeneilyApp_esp32